Conformal invariance and the Lundgren-Monin-Novikov equations for vorticity fields in 2D turbulence: Refuting a recent claim: Summary of the key results obtained in

 along with the constraints (Eq.$\,$[A.40] leading to [A.41])

-which, in overall function, already represents the structure of a local conformal invariance for the combined system $\mathsf{E}_1$-$\mathsf{E}_3$.
+which, as an overall result, already represents the structure of a local conformal invariance for the combined system $\mathsf{E}_1$-$\mathsf{E}_3$.
 Note that according to notation \eqref{180201:1054}, the functions $\xi^4$ \eqref{180201:1100} and $\xi^5$~\eqref{180201:1101} represent the infinitesimals for the independent variables $y^4=x^{\prime 1}$ and $y^5=x^{\prime 2}$, respectively.

 With the ansatz \eqref{180201:1057}-\eqref{180201:1125} and the result \eqref{180201:0924}-\eqref{180201:0930} for $\mathsf{E}_1$, a combined symmetry analysis for $\mathsf{E}_1$-$\mathsf{E}_3$ inevitably leads to the relations (Eqs.$\,$[40-45])